bcwalnja/chorescore/readme.md

 ## How It Works

 - Kids are divided into teams.
-- Each team earns points for completing chores.
+- The team who gets their chores done the fastest and best wins.
-- Points are awarded based on the quality and speed of the work.
+- I hand out prizes to the winning team.

 ## Benefits